Sv443/BetterYTM/README.md

 ## Features:
 - Use arrow keys to skip forward or backward by 10 seconds
-- Switch between YouTube and YouTube Music on a video by pressing a button / using a hotkey (TODO)
+- Switch between YouTube and YouTube Music on a video by pressing a hotkey (F9 by default)

 <br>